P1l3T0/P1l3T0/README.md

 - ⚔ I’m currently working on a special big project for my mom: **TU Sofia, Sliven faculty of fashion industry website (it's a temporary name)**

-- 💀 In the same time, I'm learning more about **HTML, CSS, JS and Node.js**
+- 💀 In the same time, I'm learning more about **HTML, CSS, JS and React**

 - 📫 Want to send me a message?
 You can write here: **vgan3v@gmail.com**